Take the Guesswork out of Your Pricing and Promotion Planning

 If there’s one thing that’s a relative constant in the retail world, it’s that things always seem to be in flux.
 But don’t worry.
 We measure price elasticity and the effect that merchandising has on sales—the merchandising lift—for every UPC in every event in every retail account.
 We then provide you with a comprehensive, end-to-end application suite.
 With this solution on your side, you’ll be in a prime position to design, execute, and track the best promotional programs for every category, in every account.

 We use weekly, granular store-level data to build on-point and insightful models of promotion effect.
-These models drive best-in-class applications for strategic promotion planning, tactical trade promotion optimization, trade promotion management, execution monitoring and post-event analysis.
+These models drive best-in-class applications for strategic promotion planning, tactical trade promotion optimisation, trade promotion management, execution monitoring and post-event analysis.

 Precision is everything when it comes to pricing and promotions, and academic research shows that Nielsen’s store-level models are the most precise in figuring out what will actually happen in the marketplace.
 Having these key insights from a company with more than 25 years of experience in trade promotion analytics will put you ahead of the pack and keep you competitive.
-Our solutions will optimize your planning process and work with your enterprise resource planning systems to seamlessly ensure that the insights from our analysis are translated into real in-store programs and have a meaningful impact on your bottom line.
+Our solutions will optimise your planning process and work with your enterprise resource planning systems to seamlessly ensure that the insights from our analysis are translated into real in-store programs and have a meaningful impact on your bottom line.